z4kn4fein/stashbox/docs/usage/lifetimes.md

 ## Scoped lifetime

 <!-- div:left-panel -->
-A new instance is created for each [scope](usage/scopes), and that instance will be returned (and reused) for every resolution request initiated on the given scope.
-It's like the singleton lifetime within a scope.
+A new instance is created for each [scope](usage/scopes), and that instance will be returned for every resolution request initiated on the given scope.
+It's like a singleton lifetime within the scope.

 ?> Scoped services are disposed when their scope is being disposed.